aakb/guidelines/git-guidelines.md

   Version tag prefix? [v]
   </pre>

+### Start work on project

+1. Clone/create repository
+2. Initialize repository for Git flow using above settings (Note: Git flow is an entirely local setting - it needs to be done each time you clone/create)

 ### Daily Workflow

 1. Decide if the work your are doing belongs in af feature/* or hotfix/* branch.
 As a rule of thumb any tickets on the support board are hotfixes and tickets on the team board/project boards are features.